 3. No Fines: No, we don’t get fined for taking our kids away in term time.
 If this was the case we wouldn’t have moved to Bali (find out the 10 reasons why we did here).
 We aren’t using the services of a council’s school system so we don’t fall under the terms and conditions as the parents of schoolchildren do.

-5. It saves YOU money!: The taxpayer cost of primary school for one child is now around £5000 per year.
+5. It saves YOU money, taxpayer!: The taxpayer cost of primary school for one child is now around £5000 per year.
 Assuming the usual seven years of primary education that is standard for most children we are saving ‘the taxpayer’ (anyone ever met this guy?) £35,000 per child, or £115,000 for all three of our children in total (I wonder if I can get that back in airmiles?).
 Home education is like private school in that the families fund it themselves.
-There are no grants or scholarships (although I might start my own Making Great Cups of Tea for Mum Scholarship).
+There is no homeschooling UK funding such as grants or scholarships for individual families (although I might start my own Making Great Cups of Tea for Mum Scholarship).

 6. It’s cheap!
-Home education doesn’t have to cost much at all- the big expensive packs of curriculum books are used by some people but aren’t necessary at all (and we think it’s often better without!).
+The homeschooling UK cost doesn’t have to be much at all.
+There is no homeschooling UK funding for families but the big expensive packs of curriculum books aren’t necessary at all (and we think it’s often better without!).
 If you’re creative and committed you can find the fun and educational opportunities in anything.
-We are home educating and travelling on a shoestring budget!
-There are plenty of websites, apps and libraries where you can find all kinds of cool resources for cheap or free.
+We are home educating and travelled for a year on a shoestring budget!
+There are plenty of websites, apps and libraries where you can find all kinds of cool resources for cheap or free to keep the cost of homeschooling low.
 There are also educational discounts available for places like the National Trust, so you can have budget-friendly days out to boot.